sumitram-kumar/restaurant-management-and-billing/README.md

-# Kalika Dhaba — Restaurant Management & Billing
+# Restaurant Management & Billing

 [![CI](https://github.com/sumitram-kumar/restaurant-management-and-billing/actions/workflows/ci.yml/badge.svg)](https://github.com/sumitram-kumar/restaurant-management-and-billing/actions/workflows/ci.yml)

 A billing and menu-management system for a small restaurant: staff log in, manage the menu, ring up an itemized invoice with discount and GST, and pull sales/tax reports over a date range.

-This project started as a college assignment and was later rebuilt end-to-end — TypeScript on both sides, a normalized Prisma/MySQL schema, real server-side authorization and bill computation, automated tests, and CI — as a portfolio piece.
+This project started as a college assignment and was later rebuilt end-to-end - TypeScript on both sides, a normalized Prisma/MySQL schema, real server-side authorization and bill computation, automated tests, and CI - as a portfolio piece.

 ## Architecture